-3.2.4 Lids and Chambers in Roads
+3.2.4 Lids and Chambers in RoadsTransport Corridors

-- 1. New, upgraded or replacement lids and service covers in the Road Carriageway must: - a) in the Carriageway, achieve a skid resistance classification of either class 'V' or 'W'; in accordance with AS/NZS 4586: 2004, Slip resistance of new pedestrian surface materials; - b) be positioned outside the wheelpath and the area within any intersection (where they have to be in the Carriageway); - c) be designed and secured to prevent displacement by Traffic in Carriageway areas; and
+- New, upgraded or replacement lids and service covers in the Road Carriageway must: - a) in the Carriageway, achieve a skid resistance classification of either class 'V' or 'W'; in accordance with the current AS/NZS 4586: 2004, Slip resistance of new pedestrian surface materials; - b) be positioned outside the wheelpath and the area within any intersection (where they have to be in the Carriageway); - be designed and secured to prevent displacement by Traffic in Carriageway areas; and

-- d) be designed, installed and maintained to ensure that the passage of Traffic over lids and frames does not cause unreasonable noise disturbance. - 2 Chambers, covers, lids and Structures in the Road Carriageway must: - a) be designed in accordance with the loadings in the NZTA Bridge Manual, including allowance for impact factors for dynamic effects due to Traffic; and - b) be installed at least in accordance with the manufacturer's instructions.
+- d) be designed, installed and maintained to ensure -that -the passage of Traffic over lids and frames does not cause unreasonable noise disturbance. - 2 Chambers, covers, lids and Structures in the Road Carriageway-Corridor must-be designed in accordance with the loadings in the NZTA Bridge Manual, including allowance for impact factors for dynamic effects due to Traffic; and.

+Chambers, covers, lids and structures must be installed at least in accordance with the manufacturer's instructions.